EricssonXD/FlappyBot/README.md

 It now sits at 54217 Episodes, which I believe I could greatly reduce with better techniques and hyperparameters.

 Maybe I should test things out and log my total training time + episodes taken for different methods.

+I also noticed that the bird keep grazing the lower pipe, maybe I should try to do something about it.